msouppe/CMPE257_Mobile_Networks/paper/paper.md

   simulations.
 The outcome of this exercise is a generic workflow for carrying out network simulation experiments.
-In addition, we briefly present two additional Popper workflows for running experiments on experiment testbeds and studies that gather real-world metrics.
-The code for these workflows available on Github.
+In addition, we briefly present two additional Popper workflows for running experiments on controlled testbeds, as well as studies that gather real-world metrics (all code is publicly available on Github).
 We close by providing a list of lessons we learned throughout this process.
 ---

 # Introduction